DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 ## Detecting Success and Errors

+If there has been any error at runtime:

+* The callout will return `ABORT`, which causes the proxy to enter a fault state.

-The policy will return `ABORT` and set the context variable `ejwt_error` or `jwe_error` if there has been any error at runtime.
-Your proxy bundles can check this variable in Conditions wrapped around `FaultRules`.
+* The callout will set the context variable `ejwt_error` or `jwe_error` Your proxy bundles can check this variable in Conditions wrapped around `FaultRules`.

 Errors can result at runtime if: